 Imagine the scene of Jesus’ birth.

-As the Son of our glorious God prepared to enter the world, no marching band celebrated it, and no special edition of the newspaper or CNN 24/7 television crew covered it.
+The Son of our glorious God was about to enter the world.
+But no marching band, no atmosphere of celebration, no special edition of the newspaper, and no CNN 24/7 television news coverage were present.
 Nothing took place to herald the royal birth.

 God sent His Son’s birth announcement through angels.
-Even then, God’s angels didn’t appear at Times Square in New York City, the site of universal celebration on New Year’s Eve.
-Nor did God send them to heads of state, kings, queens, or city mayors.
+Even then, the angels didn’t appear at a place like Times Square in New York City, the site of universal celebration on New Year’s Eve.
+On that holy evening, God didn’t send angels to heads of state, kings or queens, or city mayors.

-Rather, God selected a field less than a mile west of Bethlehem.
+Rather, God selected a field three-quarters of a mile west of Bethlehem.
 The quiet countryside, dotted with sheep asleep for the night, lit up with blazing heavenly lights that pierced the darkness.
-Although God brought attention to His announcement of Jesus’ birth, He did so in the presence of flocks of sheep and the men who tended them, not in the presence of prominence.
+God brought attention to His birth announcement in the presence of flocks of sheep and the men who tended them, not in the presence of prominence.

-Of course, God knew what He was doing when He gave the news flash to shepherds.
-They would appreciate the news and share it.
+But God knew what He was doing.
+He knew who would appreciate the news and who would share it.
 The angels told the shepherds where they could find the new baby, but they didn’t command them to travel there.
-After the angels left, the shepherds discussed the news and hurriedly went to find Joseph, Mary, and the baby.
+After the angels left, the shepherds discussed the news and went with haste to find Joseph, Mary, and the babe.

 (Photo courtesy of pixabay.)

 (For more devotions, visit Christian Devotions.)